Most popular

 Overproduction, or oversupply, means you have too much of something than is necessary to meet the demand of your market.
 The resulting glut leads to lower prices and possibly unsold goods.
 That, in turn, leads to the cost of manufacturing – including the cost of labor – increasing drastically.

-READ ALSO: How can I do well in civil engineering?
+READ ALSO: How do you maintain profit in forex?

 How much did a gallon of milk cost during the Great Depression?